ccnmtl/mediathread/CONTRIBUTING.md

   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository into your account on GitHub

-## <a name="trivial"></a>Making Trivial Changes

-### Documentation

-For changes of a trivial nature to comments and documentation, it is not always necessary to create a new github issue or sign a contributor agreement.

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, please keep these rules in mind as you are working: